Annual OECD Guidance Due Diligence Report

 Management and oversight

-• CEO has ultimate oversight over the Due Diligence Program.
-CEO is provided with the updates on the routine basis and the CEO in involved whenever an incident happens.
+• The CEO has ultimate oversight over the Due Diligence Program.
+The CEO is provided with the updates on the routine basis and the CEO is involved whenever an incident happens.

-• Sales Manager is responsible for Due Diligence Program implementation, including coordinating activities between production, warehouse, technical control department and react if any red flags are identified in their operations.
+• The Sales Manager is responsible for Due Diligence Program implementation, including coordinating activities between production, warehouse, technical control department and reacts if any red flags are identified in their operations.

-• Sales Manager is also responsible for ensuring relevant employees who are responsible for the procurement, receiving or handling of tantalum-containing materials are trained and informed about the program requirements and standards .
+• The Sales Manager is also responsible for ensuring relevant employees who are responsible for the procurement, receiving or handling of tantalum-containing materials are trained and informed about the program requirements and standards.

 Implementation

-• In May 2023, NPM Silmet has developed and trained commercial employees on the following: “Non-conflict minerals and supporting procedures” that requirements of the EICC Code of Conduct and OECD Due Diligence Guidance for Responsible Supply Chains of Minerals from Conflict-Affected and High-Risk Areas, Supply Chain Transparency Smelter Audit Protocol for Tin and Tantalum (Rev. 21st of November 2013) (OECD Guidance).
+• In May 2024, NPM Silmet has developed and trained commercial employees on the following: “Non-conflict minerals and supporting procedures” that covered the requirements of the EICC Code of Conduct the OECD (2016) Due Diligence Guidance for Responsible Supply Chains of Minerals from Conflict-Affected and High-Risk Areas (third edition), and the Supply Chain Transparency Smelter Audit Protocol for Tin and Tantalum (Rev. 21st of November 2013) (OECD Guidance).

 • In accordance the with OECD Guidance and NPM Silmet procedures, during the audit period NPM Silmet conducted due diligence of each of its direct suppliers and informed them of our updated supply chain policy and the requirements to source only conflict-free material.
 The policy includes a link to our grievance mechanism and was sent to the downstream partners upon their request.
 Our supply chain policy requirements—including only sourcing from conflict-free sources—are integrated into contract terms with suppliers.